LambdaHack/LambdaHack/PLAYING.markdown

 and the especially dangerous kind is able to smell the hero.

 When the hero moves into a monster or a monster bumps into the hero, combat occurs.
-Whenever combat occurs, the attacked party may lose some health.
+Whenever combat occurs, the attacked actor may lose some health.
 If the hero dies, the game ends.